SupaaHiro/schwifty-lab/blog-articles/20251022-ckad/article_EN.md

 This article is part of an ongoing CKAD series that walks through practical Kubernetes patterns and runtime internals.
 Here we focus on multi-container Pod design patterns — why they exist, common use cases (sidecar, init, adapter), and a small hands-on exercise to practice creating and inspecting a Pod with multiple containers.

+In this post, we’ll cover CKAD requirements within the “Application Design and Build” domain:

+> Understand multi-container Pod design patterns (e.g. sidecar, init and others)

 You can start from the beginning of the series here: [*CKAD Preparation — What is Kubernetes*](https://supaahiro.github.io/schwifty-lab/blog-articles/20251019-ckad/article_EN.html).

 ## Prerequisites